larchanka/ColibriJS/README.md

 About
 ---

-**CalibriJS** is tiny javascript library for building simple client-side web applications.
+**CalibriJS** is tiny javascript framework for building simple client-side web applications.
 It has no any dependencies and uses [pure javascript](http://pure-javascript.org/) to work.

 It includes `templates engine`, `ajax requests method`, `routing` (with hash or history API).